 “How many times has someone tried to kill you?” the woman quizzed.

 When I returned to the warehouse, a construction company filled the audition space with unfinished wooden walls.
-It was like being behind a movie set.
-The women from the interview introduced herself as Raven and one of the show’s producers.
-She wore the same sparking red dress as before with a matching face mask.
-She led me to a sizeable boxed structure with a door covered in a black number seven.
+The experience was like being behind a movie set.
+The woman I met from the interview introduced herself as Raven and one of the show’s producers.
+She wore the same sparking red dress with a keyhole cut top as before with a matching face mask.
+She led me to a sizable boxed structure with a door covered in a black number seven.
 Inside was a fully furnished studio apartment with a modern white sci-fi spacecraft theme.
 On the opposite end was a locked sliding octagon metal door.
 She informed me they were still building the stage and pointed to the headphones hanging next to the wall-mounted flatscreen TV if I needed them.

 On the morning of day 14, I put on my spacesuit as instructed by the TV.
 Right at 8 am, the internet went off, and the sliding door opened.
 I jumped up from the couch and walked outside into the bright white hallway with an octagon shape.
 The six other contestants stepped out from their rooms.
 I have to admit, the producers selected a diverse group of people with three girls and three girls, although everyone was probably in their 20s or 30s.
 We greeted each other, and then Raven spoke over a speaker.